 Over nearly a decade, Seanan McGuire has established at least seven different fictional worlds, from faeries in the San Francisco Bay Area to examinations of what happens after “happily ever after,” and how civilization might survive and even (gasp) thrive after the zombie apocalypse.
 She regularly writes for at least five of these universes—so many that she needs another name to write them all!

 Part of what makes McGuire’s work so engaging is that she pulls from preexisting folklore and pop culture and remixes these elements into wholly original worlds: St. George vs. the dragon, superheroes, marketing agencies, killer mermaids caught on camera, medical scares and scandals, fairy tale narratives that decide what the characters do instead of the other way around.
-Her latest series, the Wayward Children novellas, opens multiple doors into a variety of portal fantasies.
-Similarly, you have seven doors in front of you—see which world(s) suits you best.
+Head below and see which of her worlds suit you best!

 Not content just to control multiple worlds through different book series, McGuire dreamed up a universe composed of countless worlds accessible through all manner of doors.
 (Here’s a handy guide to all of the ones we know about so far!)
 Her first Tor.com Publishing novella subverts the typical portal fantasy story—think Alice in Wonderland, or the Narnia series—by asking what happens after the protagonist saves the fantasy world, and is no longer useful.
 “Imagine being pulled out of your normal world for a special task […] and then, when it’s over, being thrown back into your normal life, and told that you’re never going to be able to go back to the place where you were special, accepted, happy, and whole,” she explained in a 2016 interview.
 Dark stuff, but a necessary coming-of-age story for readers who wished they could cross through a magical wardrobe.
 In the case of Nancy, the latest portal fantasy castoff in Every Heart a Doorway, she finds solace in Eleanor West’s Home for Wayward Children, where she and her fellow misfits are allowed to share stories of the worlds they can no longer access as they grapple with transitioning back to the “real” world.